vivekkandasamy/Machine-Learning-Engineer-Nanodegree-Program/Project-dog-classification/Readme.md

 ![Sample output](Images/sample_dog_output.png)

-The below image is another potential output if **a human** is detected on the image.
+The below image is a potential output if **a human** is detected on the image.

 ![Sample output](Images/sample_human_output.png)